codeclimate/codeclimate-rubocop/config/contents/lint/redundant_safe_navigation.md

 Checks for redundant safe navigation calls.
-Use cases where a constant, named in camel case for classes and modules is `nil` are rare, and an offense is not detected when the receiver is a snake case constant.
+Use cases where a constant, named in camel case for classes and modules is `nil` are rare, and an offense is not detected when the receiver is a constant.
+The detection also applies to literal receivers, except for `nil`.

 For all receivers, the `instance_of?`, `kind_of?`, `is_a?`, `eql?`, `respond_to?`,
 and `equal?` methods are checked by default.